Important Advice for Students

 The full University policy on special consideration can be found here:

 Be aware that you must make formal application for Consideration for the course/s affected as soon as practicable after the problem occurs and within three working days of the assessment to which it refers.
-The application must be made through myUNSW with documents iether scanned and attached or submited in person.
+The application must be made through myUNSW with documents scanned and uploaded, or submitted in person.

 The School of CSE does not give special consideration for work related purposes.
 All students are expected to give priority to their university studies.

-If an application for illness or misadventure is accepted by UNSW Student Central and forwarded to the School, the following action may ensue:
+If an application for illness or misadventure is submitted to UNSW, the following action may ensue:

 - No action – if the illness or misadventure is not considered severe.